Camera and Robot Calibration#

 Solutions:

-• Verify that the entire grid is visible in the image
+• Check that the entire grid is visible in the image

 • Improve focus

-• Clean the grid surface, dust or fingerprints may interfere
+• Clean the surface of the grid (dust or fingerprints may interfere)

 Calibration always “Bad” or “Acceptable”#